-The new Tasmanian Police vessel, due to be launched in the middle of 2017, will serve alonside the current police patrol vessel Van Diemen.
+The new Tasmanian Police vessel, launched in June of 2017, will serve alongside the current police patrol vessel Van Diemen.

 Cape Wickham, while similar in looks to Van Diemen, represents a significant upgrade over the current vessel.
-The new vessel has an overall length of 24.95m and is powered by two CAT C32 engines, giving a top speed of 28 knots.
-A range exceeding 1000 nautical miles allows Cape Wickham to comfortably patrol Tasmanian’s extensive coastline.
+The new vessel has an overall length of 24.95m and is powered by two CAT C32 engines, giving a top speed in excess of 28 knots.
+A range exceeding 1000 nautical miles allows Cape Wickham to comfortably patrol Tasmania’s extensive coastline.

 Construction and fit-out was completed by Fine Entry Marine of Geraldton, with all structure constructed from marine grade aluminium.